How To Fix Discs And Sciatica

 Strengthening and stretching are good, but alone will not change posture or lifting habits, and so cannot cure back pain or posture problems.
 Many contribute to the original problem of over rounding and bad posture.
 Look around the gym to see people hunching forward and bending over to lift things.
 This pressures discs further.
 Back exercises are supposed to be used to retrain you how you hold your body all the time.
 Doing exercises for back pain is not like getting a shot of penicillin or going to confession.
 It does not fix bad habits the rest of the time.

 One common example is doing "pelvic tilts," then stopping your "back exercise" and walking away letting your back flop into bad posture, instead of keeping the proper tilt you just practiced.
 Back exercises are supposed to be used to retrain your thinking and habits when you get back up off the floor.
 This does not happen automatically.
 This is where many people have missed the point of back exercises.
 Strengthening has no effect on posture if you dont apply the strength the rest of the day to control joint angles for all activities.

 Good Exercises to Retrain Muscles and Positioning Habits - Functional Exercise

 Back pain exercises are misunderstood.
 People often injure their back all day then hope to fix it with a few exercises.
 They don't understand when this does not work.
 They lie on the floor to do exercises, then go about their real life bending and sitting wrong and all day.
-It is like eating butter and sugar all day, then doing 10 minutes of exercises and wondering why it doesn't "work."
-The key is what you do all day.
+It is like eating butter and sugar all day, then doing 10 minutes of exercises and wondering why it doesn't "work" to lose weight.
+The key is what you do all day, every day.

-1. Instead of Crunches, PIlates and Other Flexion Exercise:
+Retraining #1.
+Instead of Crunches, Pilates and Other Flexion Exercise, Use These: